zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/new-project-wizard.md

 	- [Generate the domain model from a database - Database First](http://www.telerik.com/help/openaccess-orm/getting-started-root-generating-model-mappings-taking-database-first-approach.html)

 - **Skip creating an OpenAccess Model Library Project** - No data access project will be added.

+##Creation of New Kendo UI web application

+When you click 'Finish', the creation of new Kendo UI web application will begin.
+The wizard will:

+- Create new ASP.NET MVC application
+- Copy all Kendo UI scripts, including the vsdoc script that enables the VS Intellisense feature (if CDN support is not enabled)
+- Copy all Kendo UI content files (if CDN support is not enabled)
+- Copy all Kendo UI global resources (optional)
+- Copy all Kendo UI editor templates (optional)
+- Add reference to the Kendo.Mvc assembly
+- Apply the pre-selected theme
+- Create test project (optional)